rastasheep/dotfiles/README.md

 ```

 This will symlink the appropriate files in `.dotfiles` to your home directory.
-Everything is configured and tweaked within `~/.dotfiles`.
+Everything is configured and tweaked within `~/.dotfiles` directory.

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`,
 which sets up a few paths that'll be different on your particular machine.

-`dot` is a simple script that installs some dependencies, sets sane OS X
+`mac-dot` is a simple script that installs some dependencies, sets sane OS X
 defaults, and so on.
-Tweak this script, and occasionally run `dot` from
+Tweak this script, and occasionally run `mac-dot` from
 time to time to keep your environment fresh and up-to-date.
 You can find
 this script in `bin/`.

 *Note*:

-If you want to run installation process from automated script without interactive shell you can pass arguments like:
+If you want to run installation process from automated script like vagrant shell
+provisioner, without interactive shell you can pass arguments like:

 ```bash
 git_authorname=rastasheep git_authoremail=rastasheep3@gmail.com existing_files=O make -C ~/.dotfiles linux